Peter Luccin

-Peter Bernard Luccin (/fr/; born 9 April 1979) is a French former professional footballer who played as a defensive midfielder.
-He currently serves as an assistant coach for Major League Soccer side FC Dallas.
+Peter Bernard Luccin (/fr/; born 9 April 1979) is a French professional football manager and former player who played as a defensive midfielder.
+He is the manager of USL Championship club Atlético Dallas.

 After arriving in Spain at age 22, he went on to appear in more than 300 official matches for a handful of clubs in the country.
 In La Liga, he amassed totals of 239 games and 11 goals over the course of eight seasons, spending three years apiece with Celta and Atlético Madrid.